Tyrowo/tyro_work/README.md

 shimmer on Rockstar Developer text, test that or maybe wipe-across color change through my three colors projects should swipe in from left, right, left as you scroll down that'd be cool think pieces at the end shouldn't be animated they can just chill

+maybe advance the button highlighting color so it pulses pink and green while hovered, and blue when clicked instead of using real animation maybe you could use a delayed

 ## Getting Started To Do - Groundwork